macropin/Syra2CSV/README.md

 4. Finally create either 'COGS Purchases' or 'Commission Sales' items for the transactions imported.

 NB.
-COGS purchases are those where the items where paid for by reseller credit and are a negative transaction, whereas the positive transactions paid for by credit card are treated as commission sales.
+COGS purchases are those where the items were paid for by reseller credit and are a negative transaction, whereas the positive transactions paid for by credit card are treated as commission sales.

 -- Andrew Cutler